ARMmbed/time_series_database_doc/amazon.md

 1. In `Advanced Settings`, choose the VPC that RDS was created in, and add all the subnets.
 1. `default` security group

-**TODO**: add a screenshot here of the finished Lambda function screen

 ## 6. Configure the API Gateway

 Here we set up the webhook API endpoint so that mbed connector will have a place